beejjorgensen/bgclr/src/bgclr_part_0150_lang.md

 1.2e3            1.2 x 10^3
 ```

-You can also specify them in hex!
+And you can specify floats in hex!
 Except in this case the exponent is
 still in decimal, and the base is 2 instead of 10:

 ``` {.c}